Latest posts

 A balance scale tilted decisively toward Buy: the build pan stacked with FTE salaries, drift, reconciliation tax, opportunity cost, and integration; the buy pan light with a single license line.

-The Build vs. Buy Decision for Enterprise Semantic Layers
+The Build vs. Buy Decision for Enterprise Semantic Layers: What Teams Get Wrong

 A practical framework for calculating the real three-year cost of building your own semantic layer - and the tipping points that should change your mind.